diyessi/explications/content/articles/srt1.md

   GOTO EXECUTE;
 ```
 The first operand, `TWO` is the address.
 The second operand is the tag, which is 0 when omitted. `TWO` is defined at the end as a floating point 2.0 constant, using the `DEC` *decimal* pseudo-op.
 The result is that `AC` contains the floating point representation of 2.0.

+The two required words of `COMMON` storage are allocated by the `BSS` pseudo-op: *block starting symbol*, which survives from SAP to this day.

 The `TSX` instruction, *transfer and set index*, is not indexable.
 Pseudocode is:
 ```